Semester Tuition and Fee Schedule

 FVCC will be participating in the Yellow Ribbon program for Veterans using the Post-9/11 GI Bill during the 2021/2022 academic year.
 Visit www.gibill.va.gov for more information about the Yellow Ribbon Program.

 VA laws are subject to change without notice.
 Students should visit the GI Bill® website for the most updated information: www.gibill.va.gov.

 Section 702 of Veterans Access, Choice and Accountability Act of 2014 allows a “covered individual” to be charged at the in-state tuition rate.
-A “covered individual” is a veteran, individual using transferred benefits, or individual using benefits under the Fry Scholarship who enrolls in the school within three years of discharge or death in the line of duty of a Service member following a period of active duty service of 90 days or more.
+A “covered individual” is a veteran, individual using transferred benefits, or individual using benefits under the Fry Scholarship who enrolls in school within three years of discharge or death in the line of duty of a service member following a period of active duty service of 90 days or more.
 Students maintain covered individual status as long as they are using Post 9/11 GI Bill® (Chapter 33) or MGIB-AD (Chapter 30) benefits and remain continuously enrolled at the SAME public university.

 Effective for courses or terms beginning after March 1, 2019, VA Veteran Readiness and Employement - Chapter 31 participants must be charged the resident rate.

 FVCC abides by Section 103 of the Veterans Benefits and Transition Act of 2018.
 Our educational policy ensures that no penalty will be imposed including: 1) the assessment of late fees; 2) the denial of access to classes; 3) the denial of access to libraries or other institutional facilities and/or 4) the requirements that a Chapter 31 or Chapter 33 recipient borrow additional funds to cover the individual’s inability to meet his or her financial obligations to the institution due to a delayed disbursement of payment by the U. S. Department of Veterans Affairs.